 Students who had their secondary education in the UK should have at least 5 GCSE passes at Grade C or equivalent including English Language and Mathematics.
-The University normally requires all undergraduate applicants who have not had their secondary education through the
+The University normally requires all undergraduate applicants who have not had their secondary education through the medium of English to attain the equivalent of IELTS 6.0, Cambridge Proficiency, or TOEFL 550 (paper)/80 (internet).

-As well as these, applicants should meet one of the requirements listed below::
+As well as these, applicants should meet one of the requirements listed below:

-• A-Level Entry
+A-Level Entry